 Now that we’ve covered the parts in a business letter, let’s look at how they’re put together.
 “Block style” is one of the most widely used formats.
 There are no indentations and everything is aligned to the left.
 If you’re questioning how formal a business letter should be, it’s probably best to play it safe and go with block format.
-Here is an example of business letters block format.
+Here is an example of a block business letter format.

-How the different parts of a business letter go together depends on the type of letter being sent.
-And there are many types of business letters: They include cover letters, thank you letters, complaint letters, adjustment letters, bad news letters, acknowledgement letters, memos, and much more.
+How the different parts of a formal letter go together depends on the type of letter being sent.
+And there are many types of business letters.
+They include:

-No matter what type of business letter you are writing, having the necessary parts in a business letter formatted in the proper way will help you reach the initial threshold of delivering a professional-looking document that the recipient will take seriously.
+No matter what type of business letter you are writing, having the necessary parts of a letter formatted in the proper way will help you reach the initial threshold of delivering a professional-looking document that the recipient will take seriously.

-As a small business owner, you’re an expert, too.
-We want to hear about how you feel about business letters.
+As a small business owner, you’re an expert, too!
+We want to hear your thoughts on business letters and what format you use.
 Let us—and your fellow SBOs—know by sharing a comment below.

 Next steps: Want more small business tips as you work toward your entrepreneurial goals?
 Sign up for the Small Biz Ahead newsletter today.